mosaic-design-system/docs/src/components/treeview-1.md

-      A **Treeview** can be used for large sets of data which can be categorised into two or more levels.
-This provides a natural hierarchy and structure.
-This should be familiar to most users even with two or more levels.
-A **Treeview** could be used for a large storage system such as in legal to provide solicitors with a way of managing case documents similar in nature to Windows Explorer
+      A **Treeview** can be used for large sets of data which can be categorised into two or more levels, like a folder structure on a PC.
+For example, in Windows Explorer a file inside a folder would be on the second level of hierarchy, but a subsequent folder withi that second level would contain the data in the third level of hierarchy.
+This should be familiar to most users, as it is a method used across many different devices and provides a logical structure.\

+      For example, a **Treeview** could be used for a large storage system in a application to provide solicitors with a way of managing different documents across a number of cases - the 'cases' would be the top level of a hierarchy, but the items within those cases would be in the second level.

       - - -